The Lower Merion Soccer Club is the result of the merger of four small soccer

 fearless soccer players who died from a severe reaction to a food allergy.
 This Scholarship

-currently in college.
+was currently in college.

 Former LMSC player Ben Olsen represented the United States in the summer Olympics as he started